$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 Outdoor cats are more likely to suffer from colds than indoor cats.

-This is due to the fact the outdoor cats interact with other cats (more frequently than indoor cats) and can get viral pathogens that cause colds.
+Outdoor cats are more likely to suffer from colds because outdoor cats interact with other cats (more frequently than indoor cats) and can get viral pathogens that cause colds.

 Where Do outdoors Cats Sleep At Night?